kanmeugne/kanmeugne.github.io/_posts/dev/2022-05-03-setting-up-your-python-environment.md

     the result of func(5) is:  6
     ```

-This is it for the script mode.
+This is it for the script mode!!
 All you need to do, basically, is to save your commands in a text file, and then, run it in a terminal with the appropriate python interpreter.
 In the next section will see how you can enrich your programming experience with advanced prompts and code editors 👌.

 ## 3. Enriching your programming environment

 **Advanced prompts**

 You can enrich your environment with advanced prompts.
-I am not going to review all the available prompts in this post, but there are two of them that I want to show off.
+I am not going to review all the available prompts in this post, but there are two of them that I would like to show off.

 ### IPython